 8.J.4.2.3 Minimize Dust.
-You The permittee must minimize the generation of dust through the appropriate application of water or other dust suppression techniques that minimize pollutants being discharged into surface waters.
+You must minimize the generation of dust through the appropriate application of water or other dust suppression techniques that minimize pollutants being discharged into surface waters.

-8.J.4.2.4 Requirements on the Use of Chemicals and Explosives.\ If you use chemicals and/or explosives are used at yourthe site, minimize the discharge risk from storage and use, and provide proper SWPPP documentation.
+8.J.4.2.4 Requirements on the Use of Chemicals and Explosives.
+If you use chemicals and/or explosives at your site, minimize the discharge risk from storage and use, and provide proper SWPPP documentation.